 Changes Since 2000: Larger numbers are arriving earlier in spring and overwintering numbers continue to increase at Sutherland Reservoir in Lincoln Co, at Harlan Co Reservoir, Harlan Co, and Lake Ogallala, Keith Co.

-Breeding colonies of White Pelicans are scattered throughout the northern Great Plains as well as in Wyoming and Colorado, but none are established in Nebraska.
-A large colony exists just north of the state line at LaCreek NWR, Bennett Co, South Dakota.
+Summer: Breeding colonies of White Pelicans are scattered throughout the northern Great Plains as well as in Wyoming and Colorado, but none are permanently established in Nebraska.
+A large colony exists just north of the state line at Lacreek NWR, Bennett Co, South Dakota.

 Summer occurrences in the south and east are uncommon, with fewest sightings during the second half of Jun and through Jul; true migration is not evident in the south and east until early Aug.